 The United Kingdom has more than 20 different species of bumblebees.
 They are often found in parks and gardens across Cheshire, particularly during summer and spring when their nests will be full and new generations of pupae and eggs are being fed and raised.
-Keeping this in mind, here is why you should look for a company that offers services of Bumble Bee Control Chester.
+Keeping this in mind, here is why you should look for a company that offers the services of Bumble Bee Control Chester.

 Damage to your property

 Like many stinging bees and wasps, bumblebees will sting you to defend their nest or themselves.
 The bumblebee workers and queens can sting you multiple times.
 They use their stinger to inject venom into their target, which can be very painful.
 The range of reactions to the injected venom includes an allergic reaction.
-The reaction depends on the number of times you are stung and your allergic sensitivity to the injected venom.
+The response depends on the number of times you are stung and your allergic sensitivity to the injected venom.
 This can happen when bumblebees sting you.

 - Loss of consciousness.